Filtering Objects and Jobs

 The following filters are available for projects, and can be added by selecting them from the "Filters" dropdown menu.

 Billed to: The user or org ID that the project is billed to, for example, "user-xxxx" or "org-xxxx".
-NOTE: When you are viewing a partner organization's projects, the "Billed to" field will be fixed to the org ID.
+When viewing a partner organization's projects, the "Billed to" field is fixed to the org ID.

 ID: Search by project ID, for example, "project-xxxx"